austintgriffith/web2-to-web3-curriculum/README.md

 ### Week 2 - 👩‍🚀 Scripting, Smart Contracts / Solidity

-In this section we'll start programming!
-It goes from writing scripts to talk to the blockchain to building Decentrazlized Applications(dApps).
+In this section we'll **start programming!** It goes from writing scripts to talk to the blockchain to building Decentrazlized Applications(dApps).
 The topics covered included Providers, Signers, ethers.js, hardhat, scaffold-eth and many more!

-Here are the Scripts for the [week](https://github.com/carletex/week2-scripts).
+Follow the notes here [to do add link to notes]

 - **Day 1**: [Providers, Signers, Wallets & Scripting with ethers.js](https://youtu.be/m2AJAcWk394)